 Use Continue.dev if you want a free setup, are already in VS Code, and do not need an agentic loop.
 It works, it is actively maintained, and configuration takes under 10 minutes.

-Use Bodega One if you want a standalone app with a full IDE, agent mode, and verified air-gap enforcement.
+Use Bodega One if you want a standalone app with a full IDE, agent mode, and 9-layer air-gap enforcement.
 The one-time price is $79 Personal (2 machines) or $149 Pro (5 machines).
 No subscription, no cloud dependency.
-Join the waitlist for the May 2026 beta.
+Join the waitlist for full launch.
+The beta is live now.

 Ready to own your tools?